-Upon conclusion of the investigation the discipline committee shall then render a decision.
-Such decision will be completed within 48 hours of the final committee meeting and be provided to the complaining party and the subject of the complaint.
+Upon conclusion of the investigation the discipline committee Shall then render a decision.
+Such decision will be completed within one week of the final committee meeting and be provided to the complaining party and the subject of the complaint.

 The Discipline Committee may decide to do any of the following:

-Direct that the matter lacks sufficient information to consider further, or is unfounded; b.
+Direct that the matter lacks sufficient information to consider further, or is unfounded;

 Take no further action;

 Determine the matter to be a minor violation;